ZilchEngine/ZilchDocs/zilch_editor_documentation/tutorials/editor/launcher.markdown

 ![image](https://raw.githubusercontent.com/ZilchEngine/ZilchFiles/master/doc_files/90326.png)

 1. Choose a template to start with:
- - Empty **2D Project** and **Empty 3D Project** will both result in an empty Zero project, but with a few differences in in editor settings and initial project configuration.
+ - Empty **2D Project** and **Empty 3D Project** will both result in an empty Zilch project, but with a few differences in in editor settings and initial project configuration.
  - **Networked Project** is an empty 3D project with some pre-configured elements to facilitate proper architecture for a networked project.

 | New Project Default Settings by Template |